-Hamburg is Germany’s second largest city and largest port with a reputation for a vibrant nightlife and excellent shopping.
+Hamburg is Germany’s second-largest city and largest port with a reputation for its vibrant nightlife and excellent shopping.
 In the centre of the city are two immensely attractive lakes, the Inner Alster and Outer Alster.
 A stroll around them on German vacations will take in picturesque city squares and historic avenues as well as cafés and landing stages used by tour boats.
 The lakes are lined with many beautiful parks and gardens.
 The impressive City Hall is Hamburg's seat of government and is where the Parliament and the Senate assemble.
 It is open to the public for guided tours.
 The courtyard resembles an Italian piazza.
 The Elbphilharmonie Hamburg is a futuristic complex comprising two concert halls and a hotel.
 From the rooftop, you can enjoy spectacular views of the city.
 St. Michael's Church is one of Hamburg's five Lutheran churches and the most famous one in the city.
 It is considered to be one of the finest Hanseatic Protestant baroque churches.
 The Hamburg Kunsthalle is one of the largest art galleries in the country and houses one of the few art collections in Germany that covers seven centuries of European art, from the Middle Ages to the present day.
 The Reeperbahn is a street and entertainment district in Hamburg's St. Pauli district.
 In the early 1960s, The Beatles, before they became famous, played in several clubs around the Reeperbahn.
 The Beatles-Platz (Beatles Square/Plaza) has been made to look like a vinyl record and is surrounded by five statues representing The Beatles, each of whom played at times during their Hamburg engagements.

 On travel to Germany, Dresden offers many wonderful buildings, a long history, lush green space, and a unique charm.
 80% of Dresden’s historic centre was destroyed during World War II but all the important landmarks have been rebuilt to their former glory.
 Dresden has been described as “Germany’s Florence”.
 The Old Town hovers above the River Elbe.
 The most architecturally beautiful section dating back to the mid-1700s is Bruhl’s Terrace – known as the “Balcony of Europe.”
 From the terrace, you can see many of the sites around Dresden.
 Zwinger Palace, Dresden’s answer to Paris’ Versailles, was originally built in 1709.
 It has spacious ornamental gardens and contains various museums including one of the world’s largest collections of Dresden porcelain.
 Neumarkt Square is the city’s best-known square and one of the places restored to its old self with its gabled houses built in Baroque style.
 In the square is the Frauenkirche (Church of our Lady), completely destroyed during the war and now totally rebuilt.
 The Semperoper opera house, largely destroyed during the war is considered one of the world’s loveliest.
 It is a venue for symphony concerts and ballet.
 Dresden’s Neustadt neighbourhood is a mixture of the bourgeoisie and the bohemian with its alternative scene of eccentric cafes and pubs, art galleries, small theatres, and small shops.

-Munich is the third largest city in Germany and famous for its beautiful architecture and culture.
+Munich is the third largest city in Germany and is famous for its beautiful architecture and culture.
 The city’s architecture is stunning with its mix of historic and modern buildings.
 Although heavily damaged during World War II, many of its buildings have been rebuilt and the city centre appears mostly as it did in the late 1800s such as Marienplatz in the heart of the city.
 This medieval-like square contains some of Munich’s most important buildings including the huge Rathaus (City Hall) with its wonderful stained glass windows, the Neues Rathaus, with its world-famous "Glockenspiel", the fourth largest in Europe and the Frauenkirche, Munich’s cathedral, built in the 15th Century.
 The Munich Residenz is the former royal palace of Bavarian Monarchs and the largest city palace in Germany with its ten courtyards and 130 rooms.
 One of the major pleasures in Munich is to walk along its four grand royal avenues of the 19th century with their magnificent official buildings.
 These are Briennerstrasse, home to the Kunstareal and Munich's gallery and museum quarter, Ludwigstrasse, home to numerous state ministries and palaces, Maximilianstrasse, where the Residenz, the National Theatre, designer shops, luxury boutiques and jewellery stores are situated and Prinzregentenstrasse, home to many centres of culture such as the Haus der Kunst and the Bavarian National Museum.
 Munich is a green city with numerous parks.
-The Englischer Garten, one of the World's largest urban public parks, contains jogging tracks, bridle-paths and multiple Biergartens.
+The Englischer Garten, one of the World's largest urban public parks, contains jogging tracks, bridle paths and multiple Biergartens.

-One of Germany’s most beautiful cities on travel to Germany is Heidelberg which is attractively situated on the River Neckar.
+One of Germany’s most beautiful cities to travel to Germany is Heidelberg which is attractively situated on the River Neckar.
 It has Germany’s oldest and most famous university.
 Its centre is the Aldstadt (Old Town) with unspoilt medieval architecture, wonderful old churches and a large selection of shops, cafes and restaurants.
 Overlooking the Altstadt is Heidelberg Castle which is beautifully illuminated at night.
 The views from this 16th Century castle are outstanding.
-Other major attractions here on German vacations are the 15th Century Heiliggeistkirche (church of the Holy Ghost) and Heidelberg University which dates back to 1711.
+Other major attractions here on German vacations are the 15th Century Heiliggeistkirche (Church of the Holy Ghost) and Heidelberg University which dates back to 1711.
 The Baroque Palais Morass, a villa on Heidelberg’s main street, contains the excellent Palatinate Museum which houses a collection that includes the lower jaw of the 500,000-year-old Heidelberg Man.
 Philosophers Walk is a pathway that runs along the side of a small mountain for 2.5 kilometres/1.5 miles where you can enjoy views across the Neckar River to the old town.